-While the islands and villages of Greece are known for their religious festivals during the period of resurrection, spending Greek Orthodox Easter in Athens is as memorable as it is spiritual.
-Athens is home to some of the most beautiful and historical churches in Greece and the city has its finest moments under candlelight for the traditional services during holy week.
+While the islands and villages of Greece are known for their religious festivals during the period of the resurrection, spending Greek Orthodox Easter in Athens is as memorable as it is spiritual.
+Athens is home to some of the most beautiful and historical churches in Greece and the city has its finest moments under candlelight during holy week.

 HOW TO SPEND GREEK ORTHODOX EASTER IN ATHENS